dimitri4788/notes/gitTutorial.md

 $ git help status
 ```
 add
+- To add files to the staging area/index.
+If you do not git add new files to the staging area/index, they will not be included in commits!
 ```sh
 # add a file in your current working directory
 $ git add HelloWorld.java